-This assignment is designed to support the development of students' professional leadership and collaboration skills as well as promote discussion of topics in early childhood education, early childhood special education, bilingual education, and multicultural education.
-Students are expected to use adult learning principles to plan and facilitate a 75-minute seminar on a topic in early childhood education.
+This assignment is designed to support the development of students' professional leadership and collaboration skills as well as promote discussion of topics in early childhood education, early childhood special education, bilingual education, and multicultural education and to synthesize knowledge gained in the program thus far.
+Students are expected to use adult learning principles to plan and facilitate a 60-minute seminar on a topic in early childhood education.
 The seminar leadership team will scaffold and support classmates' understanding of key issues faced by early childhood professionals.
 The seminar will reinforce previous program readings and experiences and include a focus on the position statements outlined in the syllabus.